avigyarana/salary-data-analysis/README.md

 # salary-data-analysis

 Data analysis on a dataset containing salaries was done using decision tree algorithm.
+Random Forest classifier is also used.